Software Architecture and Agile Consultant, Gertrud & Cope

 Cope is currently a partner in Gertrud & Cope, Mørdrup, Denmark.
 His work ranges from hands-on software development to organizational improvement assessments, organizational development, process improvement, and to consulting on system architecture.
 Gertrud & Cope work proudly with a network of partners with high-quality offerings.

-Cope does extensive consulting in Europe, North America, and the Middle East, with a special focus on the Nordic countries.
-He is a frequently-sought conference speaker at venues such as JaOO, Better Software, JavaZone, ROOTS, Expo-C, the ACCU Conference, SPLASH, Øresund Agile, and the patterns conferences.
+Cope does extensive consulting in Europe, North America, Asia, and the Middle East, with a special focus on the Nordic countries.
+He has been a frequently-sought conference speaker at venues such as JaOO, GoTo, ROOTS, the ACCU Conference, SPLASH, Øredev, and the patterns conferences.
 He regularly gives international seminars on Lean Architecture, Scrum fine-tuning, patterns, and Agile software development and project management practice.

 He is also a researcher formerly affiliated with the University of Manchester, and is a past holder of the Vloebergh Endowed Chair at Vrije Universiteit Brussel.
 He has also held affiliations with Flinders University in Adelaide, Australia, and is a past professor at North Central College in Naperville, Illinois.
 His current research lies in DCI, in the areas of design theory based on broken symmetries in design structures, and in "entropic patterns" of product portfolio management.